visualjeff/united_we_stand/README.md

   * Clone the repository
   * Submit pull requests
 3. Maintenance instructions
-  * Automated builds
+  * Automated TravisCI builds
-  * Automated deployments
+  * Automated deployments to DigitalOcean
 4. Critical contacts for the platform